-Deterministic WooCommerce checkout execution
+Deterministic WooCommerce execution infrastructure

 Why WooCommerce checkout fails